- Brake motor to allow machine rotary and stop smoothly

 Cost – Vibratory finishing machines are considerably more expensive due to their substantial space requirements, i.e., they are usually large in size.

 Barrel tumbling machines, on the other hand, cost less and take longer to do the same job as vibratory systems.

 The reason behind this is that barrel tumbling machines slowly wear out media, compared to vibratory finishing machines.

-As you must have seen, both vibratory and barrel tumbling finishing systems have their respective advantages and limitations.
+As you must have seen, both vibratory and barrel tumbling finishing machines have their respective advantages and limitations.

-It is therefore recommended that one weighs these pros and cons alongside workpiece needs before making a choice between these two machines.
+It is therefore recommended that you have to consider these pros and cons alongside the workpiece before making a choice between these two machines.

 9. What are the tips and tricks for successful finishing using a barrel tumbling machine?

 After a successful run in a barrel tumbling finishing machine, the workpieces, media, and barrels should be rinsed in freshwater.

 Workpieces should then be dried by any of the several industrial drying methods available.